-Fire is always a risk, but it’s especially top of mind now given all the wildfires in the western US.
+Fire is always a risk, but it’s especially top of mind now given all the wildfires in the West and Mountain States.

 There are things landlords can do to prevent fires and reduce their likelihood, and there are things landlords can explain to their tenants to keep them safe.
 Fire prevention is yet another reason to maintain a good relationship with their tenants because it encourages cooperation.